zeynepCankara/Artificial_Intelligence_CS461/hw4/README.md

 * Zeynep Cankara
 * Ege Şahin

+### Description:
 Implementation of the A* algorithm.
 Solves 15-puzzle optimally with minimum number of moves.

+### Contents:
+- main.py: utility functions for printing the path and running the puzzle solver
+- state.py: contains the puzzle generator, A* algorithm and puzzle state representation
+- report.pdf: Explains the experimental results.

 ### Running the program

-python3 main.py
+$ python3 main.py